-Nyala are a shy species which inhabit areas of dense thicket and forest, so they can hide easily.
+Nyala antelope are a shy species which inhabit areas of dense thicket and forest in southern parts of Africa.

-Nyala eat shrubs, leaves and grass.
-They spend much of their time grazing.
+They eat shrubs, leaves and grass, spending much of their time grazing.

 Upon maturity, young females will usually stay with the herd where as males are driven off by courting bulls.
 These adult males display to scare off rivals by lifting their tail and heads and a crest of white fur on their back.
 If this fails, they use their spiralled horns to win the right to females in season.